lsst/rtn-099/index.md

 ## Lookup Table (Interpolation) Transformations

 Interpolation methods were used to model complex or non-linear relationships between survey measurements.
 These methods rely on binning color indices and computing median magnitude differences.

-You can use the interpolation CSV files below to convert data from one photometric system to the other via interpolation methods.
+The lookup tables included in the tables below can be used to convert data from one photometric system to the other via interpolation methods.
 The files contain the delta_mag vs color locus in bins of (typically) 0.1-mag binsize along the color axis.
-Here is some python code that takes the interpolation CSV file for the transformation from ATLAS-REFCAT2 g-band to DES g-band to using the ATLAS-REFCAT2 g mag and ATLAS-REFCAT2 g-i color.
+Here is a python code that takes the lookkup table CSV file for the transformation from ATLAS-REFCAT2 g-band to DES g-band to using the ATLAS-REFCAT2 g mag and ATLAS-REFCAT2 g-i color.
 The code makes use of the scipy "interpolate" routine.

 ```
 import pandas as pd